-Students shall always wear a face covering while on campus to help prevent the spread of disease, except as provided below.
+Students are recommended to wear a face covering while on campus to help prevent the spread of disease, except as provided below.
 Acceptable face coverings include those provided by Essex County College, where available, and an individual's face covering of choice, so long as it meets the applicable CDC and State requirements.